john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ------
 The **scope** of those private members are limited to the containing function, object, etc. So in the example below, if there were any variables in the ```engine``` method below and the function finished executing, those variables will go out of scope (i.e. die).
 Then when the method is called again, it will reinitialize, be of use, then die again.
 The scope of these variables is *temporary*.

-### Closure has access tp puter function variables.
+### Closure has access to parent functions and variables.
 ------
 In contrast to scope, **closure** determines what variables will be accessible to an inner function AND the variables defined in its parent function.
 For example, in the example below you have the variable ```engine```.
 If there were other variables inside the parent function ```Car```, they will be sustained in memory because they are part of the *closure* of the ```Car``` function.